krebsalad/ProjectAbsoluteAccuracy/README.md

 abb_ros

 This is a calibration package developed for AWL.
-The package is generalized for controlling abb_robots with MoveIt.
+The package is generalized for controlling abb_robots with MoveIt and calibrating them with robot_calibration.

-Self Made packages descriptions:
+Shoet descriptions of packages (heed said package for more details):
 - abb_irbxxx_moveit_config: example moveit configuration for controlling the robot.
-- abb_irbxxx_support: example of support package. this package has files consisting definitions such as the URDF.
-Also meshes can be found here.
+- abb_irbxxx_support: example package containing descrption for the moveit config.

 - moveit_helper_scripts: Usefull scripts to create initial project and or make changes to abb_irbxxx_moveit_config
 - robot_code: utility for controlling the robot using moveit c++ pipeline.
-Has cartesian path functionality
-- abb_robot_calibration: robot_calibration custom implementation.
-Is used to initiate calibration in combination with a specific robot calibration configuration. for example: fieldlab_cel3_calib
+- abb_robot_calibration: robot_calibration launch config.Is used to initiate calibration in combination with a specific robot calibration configuration. for example: fieldlab_cel3_calib
 - fieldlab_cel3_calib: example of specific robot calibration configuration for the robot in fieldlab cel3

-Dependencies description :
+dependency description :
 - abb_driver: Needed to communicate with RAPID by inheriting from industrial_core.
-Also the files needed for the robot controller can be found in this package.
+Also the files needed for the robot controller can be found in this package. (link to official repo)
 - industrial_core packages: Needed for high - low end communication.
 Current package does have difference from original package.
-Such as calibration offset implementation.
+Such as calibration offset implementation.(link to official repo)
 - robot_calibration packages: Main calibration package.
 Some changes made for logging and accepting joint states without effort.
+Including multiple checkers and a different finder. (link to official repo)
-- realsense2_camera: Intel Real Sense series driver for ros.
-No changes were made here.
+- realsense2_camera: Intel RealSense depth camera driver for ros.
+No changes were made here.(link to official repo)
 - code_coverage: Dependency for robot_calibration package.
-No changes were made here.
+No changes were made here.(link to official repo)

 #How to use...
 ##A. Requirments